k2view-academy/K2View-Academy/articles/33_data_catalog/05_data_catalog_navigation.md

   * Zoom the tree to fit the screen by clicking the <img src="images/33_02_fit.PNG" alt="image" style="zoom: 67%;" /> icon.
   * Return to the collapsed project by clicking the <img src="images/33_02_home.PNG" alt="image" style="zoom: 67%;" /> icon.

-* Zoom in to lower hierarchy level by double-clicking on the data element.
+* Move to lower hierarchy level by double-clicking on the data element.
 For example, double click on the Table data element will display all Column data elements related to it.

 * Click on any of the data elements or the connection lines to display its properties, such as name, ID or type in the Properties screen.
 Click anywhere in the empty screen area to hide the Properties screen.

-* Remove data elements from the tree or add them back by unselecting or selecting the data types in the Legend (positioned in the down right corner of the screen) .
+* Clear data elements from the tree or add them back by unselecting or selecting the data types in the Legend (positioned in the down right corner of the screen) .
 For example, if COLUMN is unselected, the Column data elements will disappear from the tree.

 * Expand the tree, focus on specific node or clear the node or the connection line by selecting the option either from the Properties screen or from the right click context menu.
 Clear multiple data elements can be done once they are selected using right click > hold and drag the line.